top of page

 the permit is for more than one day.

-Applicant is required to check the Airshed Clearing Index
+Applicant is required to check the

-each day of burning.
+each day before burning.

-Open Burn Permits will be issued for a two (2) week period and is valid only on the lands specified in the permit.
+DAQ Open Burn Permits will be issued for a two (2) week period OR the end of the DAQ open burn window.

 All materials to be burned must be clearly described and quantified in the application.